Lilyah/ecommerce/README.md

 ## General Information
-- The purpose of the project is to master procedural PHP of the developer
+- The purpose of the project is to master procedural PHP.

 ## Technologies Used
 - PHP - [version 7](https://www.php.net/)